 - Treatment builds on strengths.

-It is important that therapists search for realistic and meaningful strengths and resources in the child, in the caregivers, in the family as a unit, in the peer network, in the school, and in the neighborhood or community.
-A strengths orientation is sensitive to the family’s belief systems and builds hope that change is possible.
+It is important that therapists search for realistic and meaningful strengths and resources in the child, in the caregivers, in the family, as well as in the child’s peer network, the school, and neighborhood or community.
+A strengths orientation is sensitive to and respectful of the family’s social location, belief systems, and unique cultural norms.
+A strengths orientation builds hope that change is possible.

 - Treatment empowers caregivers.